What to Plant in June in Arizona’s Low Desert

 Plan your fruit garden with confidence using the Arizona Fruit Planting Guide, featuring planting dates and care instructions.

-Which Vegetables, Herbs & Fruit to Plant in the Low Desert in June
+Which Vegetables, Herbs & Fruit to Plant in June

 June marks the shift from a productive spring garden to one focused on heat-tolerant crops and survival.
-With temperatures rising and rainfall scarce, it’s not the easiest month to plant—but it’s still possible to have success.
+With temperatures rising and rainfall scarce, it’s not the easiest month to plant.
 Focus on filling empty spaces in the garden with cover crops, heat-loving vegetables, herbs, and fruit that can handle the heat.

 Use best practices: plant in rich soil, water deeply and infrequently, and provide afternoon shade where possible.
 Even small additions now can help you keep your garden going through the summer.